 Global industry expansion, China’s additive manufacturing enterprises above the size of the number of surges

-Into the Shanghai Songjiang Shanghai Liantai, equipment workshop in the heat of the day, the staff of rhinoceros-sized instruments into the container, ready to be sent to the field.
+Into the Shanghai Songjiang Shanghai Liantai equipment workshop in the heat of the day, the staff of rhinoceros-sized instruments into the container, ready to be sent to the field.
 It has been 22 years since the company was founded, and it is one of the witnesses of the development and growth of the additive manufacturing industry.

 “In the first 10 years, the track of the industry was very narrow.
 Especially after the financial crisis in 2008, the company had been in an existential crisis due to the declining purchasing power of its major customers.
 We had to set a rule at that time that person would only go out but not in.”
 Talking about those unforgettable years, Ma Jinsong, the company’s general manager, is still full of emotions.

-Other countries around the world are also making great efforts to develop additive manufacturing.
+Other countries worldwide are also making great efforts to develop additive manufacturing.
 The global additive manufacturing market reached $15.244 billion in 2021, up 19.5 percent year-on-year, with an average growth rate of 20.4 percent over the past four years, of which the total value of additive manufacturing-specific materials, equipment, and services reached $12.25 billion, according to the 2022 Wallops Report.
 According to McKinsey’s forecast, by 2025, global additive manufacturing is expected to generate $200 billion to $500 billion in economic benefits.

-Focusing on China, “additive manufacturing” appears six times in the full text of Made in China 2025, throughout its entirety.
+Focusing on China, “additive manufacturing” appears six times in the full text of Made in China 2025 throughout its entirety.
 According to the “China Additive Manufacturing Industry Development Research Report 2021”, the revenue of China’s additive manufacturing enterprises will be about 26.5 billion yuan in 2021, with an average growth rate of 30% in the past four years.

 Reflected in the main body of enterprises, according to the National Bureau of Statistics, the number of enterprises above the scale of China’s additive manufacturing has grown from more than 20 in 2016 to more than 100 in 2021, and the number of enterprises with business revenue of more than 100 million yuan has exceeded 40.
-At the same time, the application areas of additive manufacturing technology are also expanding, and Elimold’s research found that 3D printing is not only gradually being applied in the fields of ornament crafts, aerospace, medical devices, and automotive manufacturing, but also continues to expand into biological and apparel design and manufacturing, and the application methods are gradually changing from prototyping to direct manufacturing.
+At the same time, the application areas of additive manufacturing technology are also expanding.
+Elimold’s research found that 3D printing is not only gradually being applied in the fields of ornament crafts, aerospace, medical devices, and automotive manufacturing but also continues to expand into biological and apparel design and manufacturing, and the application methods are gradually changing from prototyping to direct manufacturing.

-The rise of Chinese equipment has brought down the cost of 3D printing equipment and raw materials globally
+The rise of Chinese equipment has brought down the cost of 3D printing equipment and raw materials globally.

-In the lab of additive manufacturing company Xin Jinghe sits a giant piece of equipment that takes up almost a quarter of the lab and requires staff to first ascend a four-step staircase to operate.
+In the lab of additive manufacturing company Xin Jinghe sits a giant piece of equipment that takes up almost a quarter of the lab and requires staff to ascend a four-step staircase to operate.

 “This was very advanced equipment a few years ago when it cost more than 20 million RMB just to introduce it from Germany.”
-Liu Bin, a national technical member of additive manufacturing standardization and chief scientist of Zhongguancun High Poly Project, told reporters, “In the past, additive manufacturing enterprises generally used imported equipment, and a mainstream small device is four or five million yuan to start.
-Now that localization has been achieved, the cost of equipment can drop by 50%, and in some cases specially designed special equipment can be built for 1 million yuan.”
+Liu Bin, a national technical member of additive manufacturing standardization and chief scientist of Zhongguancun High Poly Project, told reporters, “In the past, additive manufacturing enterprises generally used imported equipment, and a small mainstream device is four or five million yuan to start.
+Now that localization has been achieved, the equipment cost can drop by 50%, and in some cases, specially designed special equipment can be built for 1 million yuan.”
 Beijing QingYanZhiBunch and Tsinghua University LinFeng team cooperation, the sword refers to the subject of 3D printing equipment localization.
 Wang Jiao, executive vice president of the company, told reporters that the company has now independently developed EBSM dual-gun same-width electron beam additive manufacturing equipment, which can achieve simultaneous preheating, filling, and contour scanning, more than doubling the molding efficiency, solving the problem of manufacturing large-size components of advanced metal materials in China.